jcsargis00/School_District_Analysis/README.md

 * average math score, average reading score, % passing math, % passing reading, % passing math and reading
 * 78.9, 81.9, 74, 85, 64
 #
+Small changes in the overall average math and reading scores
+#
+Small changes in the % of students passing math
+#
-Small changes in the overall average math and reading scores, small changes in the % of students passing math, readin or both
+Small changes in % of students passing reading or % of both passing math and reading
 # How does replacing the ninth-grade scores affect the following:
 ## Math and reading scores by grade
 ## Scores by school spending